Skip Ribbon Commands

 • enrol the student in VCE units in the usual way

-• assess the student’s satisfactory completion of units on the basis of the expectations established in the previous procedures and the information provided by the previous school
+• assess the student’s satisfactory completion of units based on the expectations established in the previous procedures and the information provided by the previous school

 • apply for credit for units completed at Year 11 or Year 12 level or both.